Do U-M health insurance plans cover testing and treatment for COVID-19?

 - The plan covers medically necessary testing and treatment for COVID-19.
 Note that tests to meet travel requirements will not be covered since they are not “medically necessary”.

-- U-M International Student/Scholar Health Insurance Plan
+- Plan coverage details: U-M International Student/Scholar Health Insurance Plan

 - Questions: International Center Insurance Advisor

-- Other U-M Health Insurance Plans
+- Coverage details: U-M Health Plans

-- QuestIons: SSC Contact Center (734) 615-2000
+- Questions: SSC Contact Center (734) 615-2000

 Do U-M insurance plans cover flu shots?
 Are flu shots recommended?

 Yes, all U-M health insurance plans also cover flu shots at no cost to you.
 Although a flu shot will not protect against COVID-19, flu vaccination will help keep you healthy.
 Plan to get a flu shot if you have not already done so.